In da Club: Background

 After 50 Cent was discovered by fellow rapper Eminem in 2002, he flew to Los Angeles where he was introduced to record producer Dr. Dre.
 "In da Club" was the first of seven tracks he recorded in five days with Dr. Dre.
 50 Cent described the studio sessions, saying:

 Dre, he'll play dope beats ...
 [He'll say], 'These are the hits, 50.
 So pick one of these and make a couple of singles or something.'
 The very first time he heard [me rap on] 'In Da Club' he said, 'Yo, I didn't think you was going to go there with it, but, you know, it works.'
 He was probably thinking of going in a different direction with that song.
 Then he expanded it into a hit record.

-The production was originally given to the hip-hop group D12, but was passed on to 50 Cent because the group did not know how to approach the song.
-He recorded the track with only the drum beat present.
+Dr. Dre and Mike Elizondo created the production that became "In da Club" around "six months before" its release, as one of five productions developed from the same drum programming.
+It was originally given to the hip-hop group D12 for a potential contribution to the 8 Mile soundtrack (2002), but the group passed it on as they did not know how to approach the song.
+It was also offered to fellow Aftermath artist Rakim, but due to creative tensions with Dr. Dre his version was never released.
+Immediately taking a liking to the production upon hearing it, 50 Cent wrote all the song's lyrics in around an hour.
 Since much of the content on Get Rich or Die Tryin was "dark", he wanted to write material that was "the exact opposite".
 He called the song a "celebration of life.
 Every day it's relevant all over 'cause every day is someone's birthday."
 According to Sha Money XL, 50 Cent developed the chorus from a lyric by his G-Unit colleague Lloyd Banks ("Find me in the club, bottle full of Bubb"), observing that "Fifty heard it and knew how to make it a hook and make it hot".

+50 Cent first recorded the track with only the drum beat present, in the basement studio of Sha Money XL's home in Long Island.
+It was then re-recorded two weeks later in the Los Angeles sessions, where Dr. Dre and Elizondo also added additional synths and an eight-note guitar section.
+Elizondo told Vibe in 2013 that "We didn't want to layer it with too much stuff to clutter it up ...
+Dre was using the concept of 'less is more', but make it sound as big as possible".